×

 Subject Areas

-Moreover, scholarships will only be awarded to British Muslims with career aspirations in the following areas:
+Scholarships will only be awarded to British Muslims with relevant experience and committed to progression in the following areas:

-• Law – Candidates who hold high aspirations to excel in the legal profession and especially those who wish to become judges.
-(Excluding conversion courses).
+Candidates who hold high aspirations to excel in the legal profession and especially those who wish to become judges (excluding conversion courses).

 We shall not be accepting applications for science, health policy, or mathematics courses.